trentrand/KarmaInfinity/README.md

 To contribute please fork the repo and make all alterations on that fork.
 After your feature is ready to be merged into the main code, send a pull request!
 I will check over it and accept it if it works as wanted.
 Be sure to make the bot realistic and randomized!

-Send in a pull request and I'll be happy to merge!
+_Send in a pull request and I'll be happy to merge!_

 ### Dependencies
 [jReddit](https://github.com/karan/jReddit)

 [JSON-simple](http://code.google.com/p/json-simple/)

-### Examples of using the API [More examples](https://github.com/karan/jReddit/blob/master/implemented_methods.md)
+### Examples of using the API - [More examples](https://github.com/karan/jReddit/blob/master/implemented_methods.md)
 I have implemented some of my own methods which can be found in Submission.java and Submissions.java Upvote every submission on the frontpage of a subreddit